Background pattern

 • physical examination of the nerves in your arms and legs

-If you have diarrhea, your doctor may ask you to modify your diet to reduce lactose and carbohydrate intake such as sucrose (sugar cane), or not take Zavesca with food, or temporarily reduce the dose.
-In some cases, your doctor may prescribe medication to treat diarrhea, such as loperamide.
-Consult your doctor if diarrhea does not respond to these measures or if you experience any other abdominal discomfort.
+If you have diarrhea, your doctor may ask you to modify your diet to reduce lactose and carbohydrate intake such as sucrose (cane sugar), or not to take Zavesca with food, or to temporarily reduce the dose.
+In some cases, your doctor may prescribe medications to treat diarrhea, such as loperamide.
+Talk to your doctor if diarrhea does not respond to these measures or if you experience any other abdominal discomfort.
 In this case, your doctor may decide to perform additional tests.

-It is recommended that male patients use reliable contraceptive methods during treatment with Zavesca and for three months after completing treatment.
+Male patients are advised to use reliable contraceptive methods during treatment with Zavesca and for three months after stopping treatment.

 Children and adolescents

-Do not administer this medicine to children and adolescents (under 18 years of age) with Gaucher disease type 1 because its effectiveness in this disease is unknown.
+Do not give this medicine to children and adolescents (under 18 years of age) with type 1 Gaucher disease because it is not known if it works in this disease.

 Other medicines and Zavesca

-Inform your doctor if you are taking medicines containing imiglucerase, which are sometimes used at the same time as Zavesca.
+Tell your doctor if you are taking medicines that contain imiglucerase, which are sometimes used at the same time as Zavesca.
 They may decrease the amount of Zavesca in your body.

 Pregnancy, breastfeeding, and fertility

-Do not take Zavesca if you are pregnant or intend to become pregnant.
-For more information, consult your doctor or pharmacist.
-You will need to use an effective contraceptive method while taking Zavesca.
-Do not continue breastfeeding while taking Zavesca.
+Do not take Zavesca if you are pregnant or planning to become pregnant.
+For more information, talk to your doctor or pharmacist.
+You must use an effective contraceptive method while taking Zavesca.
+You should not breastfeed while taking Zavesca.

-Male patients should use a reliable contraceptive method during treatment with Zavesca, and for three months after completing treatment.
+Male patients should use a reliable contraceptive method during treatment with Zavesca and for three months after stopping treatment.

 Zavesca may cause dizziness.
-Do not drive or operate tools or machinery if you feel dizzy.
+Do not drive or use tools or machines if you feel dizzy.

 Zavesca contains sodium

-• For Type 1 Gaucher's disease : In adults, the usual dose is one capsule (100 mg) three times a day (morning, afternoon, night), which represents a maximum daily dose of three capsules (300 mg).
+• For type 1 Gaucher disease: In adults, the usual dose is one capsule (100 mg) three times a day (morning, afternoon, evening), which is a maximum daily dose of three capsules (300 mg).

-• For Niemann-Pick type C disease: In adults and adolescents (over 12 years), the usual dose is 2 capsules (200 mg) three times a day (morning, afternoon, and night).
-This represents a maximum daily dose of six capsules (600 mg).
+• For Niemann-Pick disease type C: In adults and adolescents (over 12 years), the usual dose is 2 capsules (200 mg) three times a day (morning, afternoon, and evening).
+This is a maximum daily dose of six capsules (600 mg).

-For children under 12 years, your doctor will adjust the dose for Niemann-Pick type C disease.
+For children under 12 years, your doctor will adjust the dose for Niemann-Pick disease type C.

-In the case of kidney problems, your doctor may indicate a lower initial dose.
-Your doctor may reduce the Zavesca dose to one capsule (100 mg) once or twice a day if diarrhea occurs during treatment with Zavesca (see section 4).
-Your doctor will indicate the duration of treatment.
+In case of kidney problems, your doctor may prescribe a lower initial dose.
+It is possible that your doctor may reduce the dose of Zavesca to one capsule (100 mg) one or two times a day if you experience diarrhea during treatment with Zavesca (see section 4).
+Your doctor will tell you how long to take Zavesca.

 To remove the capsule:

-2. Remove the paper according to the arrows
+2. Remove the paper as indicated by the arrows

-3. Extract the capsule by pressing through the aluminum
+3. Remove the capsule by pressing through the aluminum

 Zavesca can be taken with or without food.
-Swallow the entire capsule with a glass of water.
+You should swallow the capsule whole with a glass of water.

 If you take more Zavesca than you should

-If you take more capsules than indicated, consult your doctor immediately.
-In clinical trials, Zavesca has been used at doses of up to 3000 mg: this caused a reduction in white blood cells and other side effects similar to those described in section 4.
+If you take more capsules than you were told to, talk to your doctor immediately.
+In clinical trials, Zavesca has been used at doses of up to 3000 mg: this caused a reduction in blood leukocytes and other side effects similar to those described in section 4.

 If you forget to take Zavesca

-Take the next capsule when due.
-Do not take a double dose to compensate for the missed doses.
+Take the next capsule when it is due.
+Do not take a double dose to make up for forgotten doses.

-Do not stop treatment with Zavesca without consulting your doctor.
+Do not stop taking Zavesca without talking to your doctor.

 More serious side effects:

-Some patients have experienced tingling or numbness in their hands and feet (this is observed frequently).These could be signs of peripheral neuropathy, due to side effects of Zavesca or could be due to existing diseases.
-Your doctor will perform tests before and during treatment with Zavesca to evaluate your case (see section 2).
+Some patients have reported tingling or numbness in hands and feet (this occurs frequently).These could be signs of peripheral neuropathy, due to side effects of Zavesca or could be due to pre-existing conditions.
+Your doctor will perform tests before and during treatment with Zavesca to assess your case (see section 2).

-If youexperienceamild tremor, usuallytremor in the hands, informyour doctor as soon as possible.
-Tremor often resolves without the need to interrupt treatment.
-In some cases, your doctor may need to reduce the dose and even interrupt treatment with Zavesca to control the tremor.
+If you experiencea mild tremor, usually tremor in the hands, tellyour doctor as soon as possible.
+The tremor usually resolves without the need to stop treatment.
+In some cases, your doctor may need to reduce the dose and even stop treatment with Zavesca to control the tremor.

-Very common:(can affect more than 1 in 10 patients)
+Very common:(may affect more than 1 in 10 people)

-Among the most frequent side effects are diarrhea, flatulence (gas), abdominal pain (stomach), weight loss, and decreased appetite.
+The most common side effects are diarrhea, flatulence (gas), abdominal pain (stomach), weight loss, and decreased appetite.

-Common:(can affect up to 1 in 10 patients)
+Common:(may affect up to 1 in 10 people)

-Common side effects are headache, dizziness, paresthesias (tingling or numbness), coordination disturbances, hypoesthesia (reduced sensation to touch), dyspepsia (heartburn), nausea (feeling sick), constipation, and vomiting, abdominal swelling or discomfort, and thrombocytopenia (decreased platelet levels).
-Neurological symptoms and thrombocytopenia may be due to underlying disease.
+Common side effects are headache, dizziness, paresthesia (tingling or numbness), coordination problems, hypoesthesia (reduced sensation to touch), dyspepsia (indigestion), nausea (feeling sick), constipation, and vomiting, abdominal swelling or discomfort (stomach) and thrombocytopenia (reduced blood platelet levels).
+Neurological symptoms and thrombocytopenia may be due to the underlying disease.

-Other possible side effects are muscle spasms or weakness, fatigue, chills, and feeling unwell, depression, difficulty sleeping, forgetfulness, and decreased libido.
+Other possible side effects are muscle spasms or weakness, fatigue, chills, and feeling unwell, depression, difficulty sleeping, memory loss, and decreased libido.

 Most patients notice one or more of these side effects, usually when starting treatment or at different times during treatment.
 Most are mild and resolve quickly.
-If any of these side effects cause problems, consult your doctor.
-He or she may reduce the dose of Zavesca or prescribe other medications to control side effects.
+If any of these side effects bother you, talk to your doctor.
+He or she may reduce the dose of Zavesca or prescribe other medicines to control the side effects.

 Composition of Zavesca